aeon-toolkit/aeon/docs/get_involved/governance.md

 smooth running of the project.
 This includes ensuring the website remains online, that CI remains functional and other related tasks.

-The infrastructure workgroup maintains ownership of the `aeon` GitHub organization and ReadTheDocs account.
+The infrastructure workgroup maintains ownership of the `aeon` GitHub organisation and ReadTheDocs account.

 #### Release Management Workgroup